 Robert S. Kennedy: Polygamy was the first public issue that really got my dander up.
-Back in the 1950s, I read about Federal agents raiding some peaceful, harmless polygamists people doing to anyone?
-And why was this any should be implemented in stages to prove the business of the Federal Government?
-In 50 concept and test the hardware.
-In his writing, some years since, I haven't changed my mind add: Where in the Constitution, in which of the ennumerated powers, is the Federal Government given any authority at all over marriage relations?
-It's not that I think polygamy is that good an idea, but it's the private business of the people involved.
+Back in the 1950s, I read about Federal agents raiding some peaceful, harmless polygamists and I was outraged.
+What harm were these people doing to anyone?
+And why was this any business of the Federal Government?
+In 50 some years since, I